 I also always think that you will get further in a team than you will on your own.
 It was appealing to me the direction True was going in, how they started in functional fitness and how they sponsored a lot of professional athletes.
 Everything that the job advertisement detailed just felt like “oh my God, I 100% want to work with this company!”

-What’s the most interesting part of your job here?
+What’s your favourite part of your job at True?

-I think it’s the product development.
-I haven’t been here for very long but I’ve already worked on some pretty cool products where I got to go into the blend room and trial ingredients, see how they taste and make sure I’m recommending the correct dosage to make sure we develop an awesome product.
+It’s definitely the product development.
+I've worked on some pretty cool products over the short years I’ve been at True.
+It’s good to be on the ground trialing ingredients, seeing how they taste and making sure I’m recommending the correct dosages to make sure we develop an effective and awesome product.
 I think seeing your hard work come to life is the most exciting and rewarding part of the job for me.
 I want to see those products that I’m creating be well received by customers and see that they’re improving health and performance.

 Which True products do you use?

 Between my husband and I, we have a whole shelf in our pantry dedicated to True products!
 The products I use have changed over time, especially since starting a family.
 Currently, I have Collagen and Electrolyte, and there is usually a stash of Protein Bars in the house.
 I’m also keen to get my hands on Gut Health as I’ve just finished a course of antibiotics for sinusitis and my gut microbiome could use a bit of TLC!

 What are some of your core beliefs about health & nutrition?
 How do you incorporate those into your approach as a dietitian and personal life?

 Keeping it natural and clean would be my main ethos regarding nutrition.
 Nutrition is very individualised and also dynamic across life stages.
 Professionally, I am proud to work with a transparent brand like True Protein and I can be a part of developing clean-label products that contain naturally-derived ingredients.